codefresh-io/cap-docs.codefresh.io/_docs/runtime/git-sources.md

 ### View/download logs for a Git Source
 View online logs for any Git Source associated with a runtime, and if needed, download the log file for offline viewing and analysis.
-Up to 1000 lines are recorded in the log.
-In online views, the logs are continuously updated in real-time.
-Downloaded logs include up to 1000 lines of the most recent events at the time of download.
+Online logs show up to 1000 of the most recent events (lines), updated in real time.
+Downloaded logs include all the events from the application launch to the date and time of download.

 1. In the Codefresh UI, go to [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes**){:target="\_blank"}.
 1. From the **List View** (the default), select the runtime with the Git Source, and then select the **Git Sources** tab.